 For more information on safety and traffic guidelines and what to do if your bike is stolen on campus, go here.
 In addition, we recommend the video on bicycle safety produced by the Graduate Student Association, Student Association and Cycling & Triathlon Club.
 To view the video, click here.

 If bike ownership does not interest you, you can still take advantage of the city’s growing bike share program.
-Over the next two years, the program is expected to triple in size.
+In the past few years, the program has grown considerably.

-Houston BCycle has 56 bike stations throughout central Houston, including four on Rice campus.
+Houston BCycle has over 100 bike stations throughout central Houston, including several on Rice campus.

 Bikes are especially useful for short trips: e.g. to and from the grocery store, Hermann Park, Rice Village, or Miller Outdoor Theatre.
 Anyone can rent a bike for $3 per 30-minute trip.